Set-up Manager for Office 365 Users Based on the User’s Property

 As mentioned previously, it exports a CSV file containing a list of users who match the given filter criteria.
 With the help of the exported CSV file, you can verify whether the inputs are correct or not.

-Our script supports in-built filtering parameters to assign manager based on the requirement.
-We have listed few of the use cases below.
+Our script supports in-built filtering parameters to assign managers based on the requirement.
+We have listed a few of the use cases below.

 This script provides the advantage of filtering your users based on certain user properties and assigning them to the manager.
 You can assign a manager based on the following user properties.